 Serving on a grant review committee in an organization is another way of making inroads, but it suffers the same limitations as being a grant writer: the criteria and process used to determine winners might not applicable to other organizations, and in some cases, the rubric being used might end up shutting out more good ideas than expected.

-Get involved with Giving Circles Fund
+Get involved with a Giving Circle through GrapeVine

 Join the Unfunded List evaluation committee

 Do you have experience managing and evaluating grants?
 Are you looking to gain more experience while giving back in a rewarding way?
 We accept professionals from all backgrounds in order to give our candidates the widest range of feedback.
 If you do not have any experience reviewing grants we will be happy to give you some.
 Before you know it, you will be very experienced.